Thursday, October 20, 2011

 Ground black pepper for seasoning

-1 bag frozen yellow and green squash
+1 bag frozen yellow and green squash1/2 small onion, sautéed

 1 can chicken stock